 Bibs – 2 bibs should be enough.
 We had stacks and stacks of them and most of them didn’t even get used.
 Since you’ll be washing clothes often anyway, just throw the bib in the load as well.

-Body Wash/Shampoo – One bottle that combines it all is sufficient.
-It will last forever!
+Body Wash/Shampoo – Don’t stock up on baby shampoo!
+One bottle that combines it all will be enough.
+That stuff lasts forever!

 Diapers – Of course!

 Bottles – I’m sure some people may disagree, but I really think you only need a couple of bottles (especially if you nurse).
 For a baby that uses bottles exclusively, more bottles would be nice.
 But in a pinch, you really can get by with two…you’ll just have to wash them more often.